 Murcia, covering 11,000 square kilometres making up 45 municipalities is home to just over 1 million inhabitants.
 It has an airport, which although called Murcia airport is actually 50 kilometres (30 miles) from the city in the coastal town of San Javier.
-Due to the present location of Murcia airport the city is hardly a well–visited tourist attraction, the new airport due to be finished in 2011 will be in Corvera.
+Due to the present location of Murcia airport the city is hardly a well–visited tourist attraction, a new airport was built in Corvera, we are waiting for it to open.
 Spend a few days here in Murcia and you won’t regret it; it’s a great example of Spain and all its character.

 Murcia is located on the Mediterranean Sea and forms a small sea of its own, known as the Mar Menor.
 Some of the beaches of the Mar Menor include: San Javier, Santiago de la Ribera, Los Alcázares, and La Manga.